diderote/chrom_chip/README.md

-# LSF ChIPseq pipeline
+# chrome chip pipeline

-This pipeline is a wrapper around the Kundaje lab chipseq_pipeline2 for use with Pegasus at SCCC at the University of Miami. https://github.com/ENCODE-DCC/chip-seq-pipeline2.
-(Optimized for commit 83789e5.
-Can't guarantee updated versions.)
+This pipeline is based on ENCODE3 specifications for ChIPseq Analysis.

 ## Instructions for installation: